Questions and Answers about the NAP

 Many other sources of practical support and guidance on human rights due diligence are available to your company.
 An overview of these services in Germany can be found on the Federal Government’s main website on NAP implementation (www.wirtschaft-menschenrechte.de) and on the web pages of the Helpdesk on Business & Human Rights.

 Various industry initiatives involving a range of stakeholders (e.g. Partnership for Sustainable Textiles, German Initiative on Sustainable Cocoa, Forum for Sustainable Palm Oil) and business associations offer their members support, advice and guidance on NAP implementation.
 Sector-specific corporate engagement (e.g. Roundtable Human Rights in Tourism, Drive Sustainability for the automotive industry and Chemie3 for the chemicals and pharmaceuticals sector) can also contribute to NAP implementation.

-The German Global Compact Network provides information to companies about NAP implementation and runs a tailor-made training programme entitled ‘Fit for the NAP’ (German: ‘Fit für den NAP’).
-The German Global Compact Network website also offers a range of best practice examples.
+The UN Global Compact Network Germany provides information to companies about NAP implementation and runs a tailor-made training programme entitled ‘Fit for the NAP’ (German: ‘Fit für den NAP’).
+The UN Global Compact Network Germany website also offers a range of best practice examples.

 Comprehensive human rights due diligence and compliance with reporting obligations can benefit your company in a variety of ways:

 - They reduce day-to-day business risks by mitigating conflicts within your company, as well as disputes with local communities/other third parties.